wireframe-framework/site-wireframe-docs/README.md

    directories already there, like /site-default/, which is included with the PW core.
    You can leave them for now.

+3. Go to the /site-wireframe-docs/ directory and run `composer install`.

-3. Now install ProcessWire by accessing the URL it lives in from your web browser.
+4. Now install ProcessWire by accessing the URL it lives in from your web browser.
 When the installer asks you to choose a site profile, choose the "Wireframe Docs Site Profile".

 ## License